Intelligence-based design: Antecedents

 Several distinct strands of design thinking, in parallel development, lead towards Intelligence-based design.
 Christopher Alexander contributed early on to the scientific approach to design, by proposing a theory of design in his book Notes on the Synthesis of Form.
-Those were the years when Artificial Intelligence was being developed by Herbert A. Simon, and Alexander was part of that movement.
-His later work A Pattern Language, although written for architects and urbanists, was picked up by the software community and used as a combinatorial and organizational rubric for software complexity, especially Design patterns (computer science).
+Those were the years when artificial intelligence was being developed by Herbert A. Simon, and Alexander was part of that movement.
+His later work A Pattern Language, although written for architects and urbanists, was picked up by the software community and used as a combinatorial and organizational rubric for software complexity, especially software design patterns.
 Alexander's most recent work The Nature of Order continues by building up a framework for design that relies upon natural and biological structures.
-Entirely separate from this, E. O. Wilson introduced the Biophilia hypothesis to describe the affinity of humans to other living structures, and to conjecture our innate need for such a connection.
+Entirely separate from this, E. O. Wilson introduced the biophilia hypothesis to describe the affinity of humans to other living structures, and to conjecture our innate need for such a connection.
 This topic was later investigated by Stephen R. Kellert and others, and applied to the design of the artificial environment.
 The third and independent component of the theory is the recent developments in mobile robotics by Rodney Brooks, where a breakthrough occurred by largely dispensing with internal memory.
-The practical concept of "Intelligence without representation" otherwise known as the Subsumption architecture and Behavior-based robotics introduced by Brooks suggests a parallel with the way human beings interact with, and design their own environment.
+The practical concept of "Intelligence without representation" otherwise known as the subsumption architecture and behavior-based robotics introduced by Brooks suggests a parallel with the way human beings interact with, and design their own environment.
 These notions are brought together in Intelligence-based design, which is a topic currently under investigation for design applications in both architecture and urbanism.